oharaandrew314/TrustGrapher/readme.txt

 The log reader now runs in the background thread to prevent the EDT thread from locking

     Revision 39
 Changed the event list to an ArrayList rather than a Linked List.
-This greatly increased playspeed of the orignal program, but it may not help as much here or at all
+This greatly increased playspeed of the original program, but it may not help as much here or at all
 Massive optimizations to graphs for increased efficiency and minimization of "ripples" Fixed a possible bug where feedback not being completely removed when rewinding may have adversely affected the reputation algorithm when going back forward

+    Revision 40
+The algorithms attached to the full graphs were unnecessary, and have been removed Massive increase in log loading speed
+Non-Feedback Graph Backward Events are now much more efficient Made the tabbed view playback faster by only repainting the selected viewer More major code refactoring.
+This caused a bunch of awesome new bugs, but I fixed the ones I know about!
+Fixed an annoyingly persistent bug that caused the graph to jerk for a few seconds when switching from grid view to tabbed view
+More documentation (Makes my head explode!)

 --------------------------------------------------------------------------------